wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

+      *  Data in DS or DNSKEY doesn't match the other.
+This is more common in initial setup when there was a copy and paste error.
+         Again checking history on data is the best you can do there.

    All of the above is just a starting point for consideration when deciding whether or not to deploy a trust anchor.
 It is not possible